-When a human or a bird has been diagnosed with Fatty Liver Disease, they are commonly put on a low-fat diet (although this is changing).
+When a human, other animal, or a bird has been diagnosed with Fatty Liver Disease, they are commonly put on a low-fat diet (although this is changing).
 The same goes for heart disease and many other conditions.

 However, peer reviewed research is not hard to find and the culprit is not fat, but carbohydrates.
 This is one I picked because it’s short and sweet.